iii-org-tw/Documents/Weighted-Quantile.md

 Quantile or sequence of quantiles to compute, which must be between 0 and 1 inclusive.

 - **w : array_like, optional**
-All weight value should > 0.
+All weight value should be positive.
 `w` must have the same shape with `a` or be a 1d array for broadcast.
 When `w` is a 1d array, `axis` should be an `int` or `None` and `w.size == a.shape[axis]` or `w.size == a.size`.